rock-stevens/change-color-syntax-gradio-code-control/README.md

 Try and edit something in the CSS, and when you save your code changes, a few moments later, *after Gradio detects the change and reloads the program*, you'll see the changes.

 'This program', and the 'F12 key' in my browser to inspect the CSS elements and code, is what I used to get all the CSS names, in both variations of the CSS in Gradio.
 Plus all of the testing.
-(*This program became a very useful too.
+(*This program became a very useful tool.
 I'm sure I'll be using it again*)

 I still had to find a way to reload color changes without reloading or re-starting the app !

 Although this is what I refer to as 'static' and is fine for apps which need no color change while running.
 Also, a lot of users are ok with saving color settings, then re-starting the app.
 Demo 1 and Demo 2 is ok for that type of 'static' application.
 And Demo 3 uses *reload* which you can not use (*should not*) in production.
+This also relies on the user not making (saving) coding mistakes, or the app may (will) bomb out when Gradio tries to restart it.

 ----